MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/resource-tagging/overview.md

 Jump to: [Resource naming](#resource-naming) | [Resource tagging](#resource-tagging) | [Naming and tagging policy](#naming-and-tagging-policy) | [Resource naming and tagging in Azure](#resource-tagging-in-azure)

-Tagging can be simple or complex, depending on the data that will be most important to the team and the business, during normal operations.
+Your tagging approach can be simple or complex, depending on what data is most important to the teams deploying cloud workloads and the wider business as a whole.

-IT aligned tagging can reduce the complexity of monitoring assets and making decisions based on function and classification.
-These can be controlled to some degree by IT.
-Aligning with Non-IT policies can require a larger time investment to maintain accurate data.
-However, the result is an ability to better account for costs & value.
-The ability to better equate the value of an asset to its cost, is one of the first changes required to change the cost center perception of IT.
+An IT-aligned tagging focus can reduce the complexity of monitoring assets and make management decisions based on functionality and classification much easier.

+Tagging schemes that also include non-IT policies may require a larger time investment to create tagging standards that reflect business interests and maintain those standards over time.
+However, the result of this process is an improved ability to account for costs and value of IT assets.
+This ability to better equate the value of assets to their cost, is one of the first changes required to change the cost center perception of IT.

 ## Resource naming